Govt compulsorily retires 15 more senior tax officials on graft charges | Devdiscourse

 The government has compulsorily retired 15 more tax officers in the fourth tranche of its crackdown on errant officials accused of corruption and other malpractices.
-The Central Board of Indirect Taxes and Customs (CBIC) -- the agency that oversees GST and import tax collections -- compulsorily retired 15 senior officers under Fundamental Rule 56(J) on corruption and other charges, official sources said.
+The Central Board of Direct Taxes (CBDT) compulsorily retired 15 senior officers under Fundamental Rule 56(J) on corruption and other charges, official sources said.

 "We have recently taken the bold step of compulsorily retiring a significant number of tax officials, and we will not tolerate this type of behaviour," he had said.
 Nearly half of the officials retired were those who were were arrested by the CBI for allegedly receiving illegal gratification.
 One of them was caught accepting a bribe of Rs 15,000.

 One official is accused of having assets disproportionate to his known source of income.
-In June, the government had compulsorily retired 15 commissioner-level officials of CBIC on charges of corruption, collecting and giving bribes, smuggling and even criminal conspiracy.
+In June, the government had compulsorily retired 15 commissioner-level officials of the Central Board of Indirect Taxes and Customs (CBIC) -- the agency that overseas GST and import tax collections -- on charges of corruption, collecting and giving bribes, smuggling and even criminal conspiracy.

 Prior to that, the government had compulsorily retired 12 senior IRS officials from the Income Tax department over charges of corruption, sexual harassment, disproportionate assets under Rule 56(J) of the Central Civil Services (Pension) Rules.
 In August, the government compulsorily retired 22 CBIC officials.